lcsfrey/OSU-Driverless-Formula-Student/README.md

 ## Compile

-Make sure you are standing at top level directory of this project
+Make sure you are standing at the `ros_ws` directory of this project

 ```
 catkin_make